 Most people, of course, are not the kind of people who change the world.
 For those of us who do want to create positive change, it’s time to come off the defensive.
 This is a wrong that needs to be righted.
 We can’t allow people to win by shutting us down.
 They don’t deserve that much power.

-Regardless, as you are recruiting army and pursuing world domination, you’ll need to define who your friends and enemies are.
+As you are recruiting army and pursuing world domination, you’ll need to define who your friends and enemies are.
 And as we’ve seen here, you’ll need to watch out for people who suck.
 Don’t let them get the best of you.

 As for me, I want to help people who are out to change the world – and I really have no patience for those who are out to stop them.